botplace/supabot/README.md

 ## Self Hosting

 You can host a single support telegram bot on Deno or Supabase Functions.
-Bot builder data stored in Supabase.
+Bot builder data stored in Supabase, to self host it, run migrations first.

 #### 1. Create bot
 Talk to [BotFather](https://t.me/botfather) to create a bot and get a token.